 6. Refund Policy

 The Client acknowledges that the granting of a citizenship certificate and the time required for processing this application is at the sole discretion of the government and not the RCIC.
-Furthermore, the Client acknowledges that fees are not refundable in the event of an application refusal.
+Furthermore, the Client acknowledges that fees are not refundable in the event of delays in processing an application or an application refusal.

 If, however, the RCIC or professional staff do not complete the tasks identified under section 2 of this agreement, the RCIC will refund part or all of the professional fees collected.
 The Client agrees that the fees paid are for services indicated above, and any refund is strictly limited to the amount of fees paid.

 Unused fees will be refunded in the form of original payment, such as the credit card used for the service.

 In the event the Client is unable to contact the RCIC and has reason to believe the RCIC may be dead, incapacitated, etc., the Client should contact ICCRC.